Jinfeng-Xu/COHESION/README.md

 This is the Pytorch implementation for our CROWNER paper:

->CROWNER: Composite Graph Convolutional Network with Interactive Revision for Multimodal Recommendation
+>COHESION: Composite Graph Convolutional Network with Dual-Stage Fusion for Multimodal Recommendation

 ## Environment Requirement
 - python 3.9